michael-jacobs/michael-jacobs.github.io/_pages/contact.md

 layout: single
 ---

-If you would like to discuss a possible colaboration please complete the form below and I will get back to you.
+If you would like to discuss a possible collaboration please complete the form below and I will get back to you.

 <form